quangvanbui/RACE2030-predict-optimise/README.md

 1. When running the project, the models and forecasts will be generated.
 2. The trained models are stored in the `models/` folder, while the forecasts are stored in the `results/` folder.
-3. The results from the optimisation can be found in [TODO].